procmadatelzobak/pszcz-flow-simulator/README.md

 - **t0** – original interactive client now located under `client/t0`.
   Run with `python -m client.t0` or the `pszcz-client` wrapper.
 - **t1** – read-only terminal client with emoji or ASCII output.
+  It renders a grid of material tiles, each tracking its own water depth.
   Run with `python -m client.t1.emoji_client` (wrapper: `pszcz-client-start-t1`).

 The previous client entry points were replaced with `python -m client.t0`.